-You can find a selection of various publications here: catalogues from previous and current exhibitions, scientific publications and books from our house-label "edition-DOMiD".
-All publications are available in german language.
+On this page can find a selection of various publications here: catalogues from previous and current exhibitions, scientific publications and books from our house-label "edition-DOMiD".
+All publications are available in german language (some of them are also in englisch language).

 Refugee Stories Collection: each story counts!